 The primary reason I would not trust all of my DBA needs to a remote DBA service is that data is the lifeblood of the modern organization.
 Do you really want to turn over the management of that data to an external organization?

 I am a DBA who primarily works with SQL Server but would like to move on to work with Oracle.
 I have academic experience using Oracle, but no production experience.
-Is this difficult to accomplish with out abandoning SQL Server, do you have any recommendations?
+Is this difficult to accomplish with out SQL Server, do you have any recommendations?

 I think your best course of action would be to find a company that uses both SQL Server and Oracle, and offer your services as the SQL Server DBA.
 Use this as an introductory approach to get Oracle experience.
-Once you are established in the new shop as the SQL Server DBA, work your way over to help out on the Oracle databases.
-Perhaps your first foray into Oracle can be as the backup Oracle DBA when the primary Oracle DBA goes on vacation.
-This way, you gain experience over time and do not have to abandon your SQL Server expertise.
+Once you are established in the shop as the SQL Server DBA, work your way over to help out on the Oracle databases.
+Perhaps your foray into Oracle can be as the backup Oracle DBA when the primary Oracle DBA goes on vacation.
+This way, you gain experience over time and do not have to your SQL Server expertise.

 I have been an Oracle DBA for over four years.
 Where can I find advanced courses?